joicequeiroz/runa/README.md

 pip install -r requeriments.txt pip install flake8

+### Step 4:
+In the file environment.py, got to BrowserSetUp method, and chance the path for your preference.
+This method is responsable to excute browser informed in command line.

 ### Running automated test cases
 #### Run all test cases using Chrome
     <blockquote>$ behave -D browser=chrome</blockquote>